Generation Gap?

 Its well worth a read, you may find you're a grup!

-something Steve Collins wrote (speaking about alt. worship):
+Reminds me of something Steve Collins wrote (speaking about alt. worship):

 "But the thing we still call 'youth culture' is no longer just for the young.
 It was a youth culture when it began with the first teenagers back in the 1950s.
 Now it is the culture of 50-year-olds too.
 The teenagers of the 1960s still live in the 'youth culture' they created - still produce it - even though they are now in middle age.
 Everyone under 45 has grown up entirely inside it.
 It is not a thing you grow out of anymore - there is nowhere to grow out to.
 Even if you wanted to."